jkunisak/rna_sequencing_workflow_marthlab_rotation/README.md

 This is a pipeline that can use raw fastq files form either bulk or single cell rna sequencing.
 The outputs will include a gene-level differential expression matrix ([DESeq2](https://bioconductor.org/packages/release/bioc/html/DESeq2.html)) as well as a list of differentially activated pathways identified through a Gene Set Enrichment Analysis ([GSEA](http://software.broadinstitute.org/gsea/)).
 The pipeline also includes steps for removal of adapter features ([trimmomatic](http://www.usadellab.org/cms/?page=trimmomatic)), demultiplexing in the case of single cell sequencing, genomic/transcriptomic alignment ([Hisat2](https://ccb.jhu.edu/software/hisat2/manual.shtml)/[Salmon](https://salmon.readthedocs.io/en/latest/salmon.html) respectively), filtering of mapped reads ([samtools](http://www.htslib.org/doc/samtools.html)), and normalization ([Salmon](https://salmon.readthedocs.io/en/latest/salmon.html)/[NOISeq](https://www.bioconductor.org/packages/devel/bioc/vignettes/NOISeq/inst/doc/NOISeq.pdf)/[edgeR](https://www.bioconductor.org/packages/devel/bioc/vignettes/edgeR/inst/doc/edgeRUsersGuide.pdf)).

+The basic workflow of the pipeline is depicted below:

 ## Getting Started
 ### Installing Necessary Software
 To get started (assuming the user works in the Marth lab), a few tools need to be installed.
 The pipeline requires that the tools be installed in a "software" folder that exists in the home directory.
 The `fastqc`, `hisat2`, `samtools`, and `salmon` modules will be used and loaded automatically when running the pipeline.